 CPTC does not offer every course each quarter.
-It is the student's responsibility to discuss sequencing and work out their individual schedule with a counselor or advisor.
+It is the student's responsibility to discuss sequencing and work out their individual schedule with a program counselor, located in the Advising and Counseling Office.
 Any developmental coursework a student may be required to complete may increase the program length.